Mathematics | Mean, Variance and Standard Deviation

 Why did mathematicians chose a square and then square root to find deviation, why not simply take the difference of values?

 One reason is the sum of differences becomes 0 according to the definition of mean.
 Sum of absolute differences could be an option, but with absolute differences, it was difficult to prove many nice theorems.
 [Source: MIT Video Lecture at 1:19]

 - Value of standard deviation is 0 if all entries in input are same.

-- If we add (or subtract) a number say 7 to all values in the input set, mean is increased (or decreased) by 7, but standard deviation doesn’t change.
+- If we add (or subtract) a number say 7 to all values in the input set, the mean is increased (or decreased) by 7, but the standard deviation doesn’t change.

-- Standard deviation and varience is a measure which tells how spread out numbers is.
+- Standard deviation and variance is a measure that tells how spread out the numbers is.
 While variance gives you a rough idea of spread, the standard deviation is more concrete, giving you exact distances from the mean.